austinsonger/Incident-Playbook/Exercises/README.md

 A time based scope is always included.
 Using consistent scopes or calendar based scopes improves everyone's ability to forecast comparable scenarios. "_Next Month_", "_Next Year_", "_Next Quarter_" are all typical.

-### IT Management Scenarios 📠
-Scenarios that are typically of concern to an IT organization.

-- An employee's email has been accessed by an outsider.
-- We have opened an incident to deal with a vendor compromise.
-- Employee communications were compromised.
-- Internal documentation has been exposed to, and indexed by, a search engine.
-- Removable storage containing sensitive data has been lost.
-- An employee laptop has been stolen and was not encrypted.
-- A social engineer has received sensitive documents / data.
-- An employee was not off-boarded correctly.

-### Employee Scenarios 🧟
-Scenarios that involve a "bad employee".

-- An employee has decided to abuse their authorization.
-- An employee is violating the social media policy.
-- An employee is harming another employee.
-- An employee has decided to violate security policy.
-- An employee has harmed the organization with access retained after termination.

 ### AWS Risks ☁️
 Scenarios typically involving cloud infrastructure.